angx-system/angeliax/SCHEMA.md

 ## Ordering

-A Timestamp field, wherever it appears in this schema, is self-reported by the writing device's own clock.
-It is not provably true — nothing prevents a steward from appending an entry today carrying a date from months ago.
-No rule in this specification depends on a timestamp being accurate; timestamps are display information only.

-Order between entries in the same feed is proven by sequence position, not by timestamp.
-Order between entries in different feeds is proven only by citation: a witness signal referencing a Referenced Signal, or a Partner Log entry citing a Collection Log Entry ID, provably came after the entry it cites.
-Anywhere this schema would otherwise require knowing which of two things happened first across separate feeds, that citing relationship establishes it — not the recorded time.
+Timestamps are self-reported by the writing device's own clock and are not provably accurate — display information only.
+Order within a feed is proven by sequence position.
+Order across feeds is proven by citation: a witness signal's Referenced Signal, or a Partner Log entry's Collection Log Entry ID, provably came after what it cites.

 ---